Optimise your payment retries with Success+ | GoCardless

 When we run customer surveys, we often ask users what they would most like to see us change about GoCardless.
 Most people have consistently answered this question with “nothing, it’s great!”.
 But when we actually talked to them, it turned out they particularly hated dealing with failed payments and chargebacks, and they would love to get paid even faster.

 So what’s going on?
-Most customers thought GoCardless was a great way to collect Direct Debits.
-If they had problems with Direct Debit itself, most didn’t blame us.
+Most customers thought GoCardless was a great way to collect bank debit (also known as Direct Debit).
+If they had problems with bank debit itself, most didn’t blame us.

-We’ve never thought of ourselves as a Direct Debit company.
-Our mission is to take the pain out of getting paid, so for us it’s just a tool - GoCardless should be much better than Direct Debit.
+We’ve never thought of ourselves as a bank debit or Direct Debit company.
+Our mission is to take the pain out of getting paid, so for us it’s just a tool - GoCardless should be much better than bank Debit.
 We want people to blame us for the problems with how payments work today, even when we didn’t cause them.

 The real pain of failed payments